 Severe cases of gangrene may lead to organ failure and even death.

 You can help prevent gangrene by carefully watching any wounds you have and getting immediate attention if signs of infection develop.
-In addition, people with certain conditions that can affect blood circulation (such as diabetes, peripheral vascular disease, Reynaud’s disease), should follow their health care provider’s instructions on managing their condition very carefully.
+If you have certain conditions that can affect blood circulation (such as diabetes, peripheral vascular disease, Raynaud’s disease), follow your healthcare provider’s instructions on managing your condition very carefully.

 - Gangrene is a dangerous and potentially fatal condition that happens when the blood flow to a large group of tissues is cut off.

 - People with diabetes, peripheral artery disease, and Raynaud’s disease are at higher risk for gangrene.